Ealab-collab/reactive-json-docs/public/rjbuild/docs/core/action/Hide.md

 ```

 ## Limitation
-- The element no longer exists in the DOM, so no events can be attached to it.
+- When hidden, the element no longer exists in the DOM, so no events can be attached to it.